liip/chusho/CONTRIBUTING.md

 ## Project setup

-Clone the repository, then install the dependencies and bootstrap the monorepo:
+Clone the repository, then install the dependencies:

 ```
 npm install
-lerna bootstrap
 ```

 ## Making changes